kevinzunigacuellar/portfolio/posts/en/make-a-markdown-blog-with-nextjs.md

 yarn create next-app
 ```

 Create a top-level directory called **posts**.
-Here we will create our markdown posts.
-To start lets create two posts.
+Here we will store our markdown data.
+Let's begin by creating two posts.

 ```
 /posts/first-post.md